MinchinWeb/blog.minchin.ca/content/20170828-photosorter-210-released.md

 - matching (to provide de-duplication) is based on full filepaths matching.
   I.e. if the per day folder is renamed, the script will not look in the renamed folder for photo matches.
-- Linux deamon setup is untested by myself.
+- Linux daemon setup is untested by myself.

 ## Changes